SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 	- An easy HTTP client that gives you caching for free
 - Image optimisation

+Additionally, `create-react-app` [is no longer recommended](https://react.dev/learn/start-a-new-react-project) for starting new projects

 Learning curve: 2/5
 - Average learning curve for a fully-fledged framework
 	- Lots of reading the docs to begin with